-The current version of the AOTA Code of Ethics can be found at https://ajot.aota.org/article.aspx?articleid=2767077 The confidentiality and code of ethics agreement found in Appendix I of this handbook must be signed prior to the first day of coursework.
-Students are expected to follow these standards during all didactic and fieldwork experiences.
+View the current version of the AOTA Code of Ethics.
+The confidentiality and code of ethics agreement found in Appendix I of this handbook must be signed prior to the first day of coursework.
+Students are expected to follow these standards during all didactic and fieldwork and Capstone experiences.